 Michigan law provides for money damages to child victims of dog attacks.
 Compensation in includes payment for pain and suffering, scarring, medical bills, and psychological harm caused to the child.
-These settlements are often very substantial depending on the severity of the attack and the injuries to the child.
+Many children suffer permanent and disfiguring scars, especially to the face, from a dog attack.

 If your child has suffered injuries after being attacked by a dog, seeking medical attention should always be the first priority.
 However, depending on the circumstances of an attack, you might also be able to file a civil lawsuit against a negligent pet owner.

 By retaining a lawyer who is familiar with child injury claims stemming from dog bites in Michigan, you could rest assured that a legal professional is by your side.
 Call an experienced attorney today to begin working on a claim.

 - 29000 Inkster Road